 The key to growing crisp, sweet Romaine lettuce, is to get it growing at a fast pace.
 That means plenty of water and a healthy dose of fertilizer.

-Apply fertilizer every two weeks.
-The plants respond well to liquid fertilizer.
+Fuel the growth of these greens with plenty of fertilizer.
+Apply a nitrogen rich fertilizer every two to three weeks.
+The plants also respond well to liquid fertilizer, too.

 Succession planting is a common and useful practice.
 Plant successive crops for a constant supply of Romaine all season long.
 Plant small rows or sections of your garden with Romaine every two weeks.